-The Environmental Working Group released its 2020 Dirty Dozen list, a “Shopper’s Guide to Pesticides in Produce,” and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
+The Environmental Working Group released its 2021 Dirty Dozen list, a “Shopper’s Guide to Pesticides in Produce,” and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
 This year, the report found that almost 70 percent of non-organic samples tested positive for at least one pesticide.
-(In many cases, the numbers were much higher.)
-And get this: Non-organic kale samples harbored 18 different pesticide and pesticide breakdown residues.
+And get this: A single sample of kale, collard and mustard greens contained up to 20 different pesticides.

 In the most recent report, EWG is also raising red flags when it comes to non-organic citrus, even though citrus didn’t land on the Dirty Dozen list.
 The organization found that almost 90% of citrus samples analyzed in 2020 tested positive for imazalil, a fungicide that can interfere with hormone levels.
 The Environmental Protection Agency dubbed this fungicide a “likely human carcinogen.”

 USDA’s own 2019 testing looking at tangerines found more than 95% tested positive for imazalil, too.

 This report highlighting citrus underscores the fact that we need to be concerned about not just the number of different pesticides on and in our food — but the potency and danger level of the chemicals, too.

 Thankfully, EWG’s report also features a “Clean 15” list, which identifies the non-organic produce least likely to be contaminated with pesticide levels.
 I advise choosing and growing organic as often as possible, but if you’re on a budget or your selection is limited, these lists help you focus your attention on avoiding the most contaminated fruits and veggies.
 Because one thing is clear: most of us need more vegetables and fruits in our diets.

 Key Findings of the 2021 Report